noidexe/Enjin-Coin-Documentation/docs/cloud_platform.md

   }
 }
 ```

 Once a successful request has been made, you will need to accept and sign the transaction in the **NOTIFICATIONS** section of your dev wallet.

 ## Creating an Item

 Creating an item is like creating a template that you will use to mint your items.
 To create an item, you will need to make a request with various item data.
+Here is
+an example:

 ```
 mutation createTokenRequest{